LouBidz/Business-intelligence-Power-Bi-Report/Aicore/Power_bi_Project/README.md

 ## Power bi Project

 Greetings!
-This is a project that is based in Power bi that transforms and cleans a dataset and create relationships within the data model view.
+This is a project that is based in Power bi that transforms and cleans a dataset,create relationships and builds reports within Power bi.
 This will be a guide to the project,documenting each process and any troubleshooting you could encounter along the way, if any.

 ### Table of contents